usnistgov/ARIAC/docs/competition/challenges.rst

 -------------------------------

-To find out out the priority of an order, the CCS is required to parse messages published to the topic :topic:`/ariac/orders` (`Order.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/Order.msg>`_).
+To find out out the priority of an order, the CCS is required to parse messages published to the topic :topic:`/ariac/orders` (:term:`ariac_msgs/msg/Order`).
 For a high-priority order, the value for the field :yamlname:`priority` is set to :yaml:`true`.
 For a regular-priority order, the value for the field :yamlname:`priority` is set to :yaml:`false`.